 However, reports that gang members from Australia - where the Tu'uheavas had recently moved back from - had travelled to New Zealand to carry out a hit on her nephew had shocked her.

 She said Tu'uheava was raised in what she called a typical Tongan family - who attended church every Sunday and were well connected to the local Otahuhu and Mangere communities.

 Epalahame Tu'uheava had enjoyed being a part of the church youth group and had had a special passion for music, she said.

-That was a passion that would later turn into what could have been a dream career for him; when he and several music friends joined to release a song: Summer Lovin'.
+That was a passion that would later turn into what could have been a dream career for him; when he and several music friends release a song: Summer Lovin'.